apausa/life/README.md

 # Game of Life

-John Conway's Game of Life.
-Made with Vanilla JavaScript and SCSS.
+John Conway's Game of Life, made with Vanilla JavaScript and SCSS.